Girls Who Drive.

 Bad idea.

-Not knowing your car well enough is an underrated but important reason why you may be a bad driver.
+Not knowing your car well enough is an underrated but important reason why you may be a bad driver — because it leads to distraction, delayed reactions, and missed warning signs.

 If you don’t know what that beeping sound means, how can you fix it?